 04

-With the discontinuation of Privacy Shield, a legally compliant exchange of sensitive data between Europe and the U.S. is in principle possible via standard contractual clauses or binding corporate rules (BCR).
-However, there are some challenges to be overcome in terms of implementation.
-Thus, the ECJ emphasizes in its ruling that the data exporter bears responsibility for verifying the level of protection.
-Personal data must essentially enjoy equivalent protection in a third country as under the GDPR.
-Otherwise, guarantees must be implemented via additional security mechanisms in accordance with Article 46 of the GDPR.
-However, according to Stefan Brink, the data protection commissioner of the state of Baden-Württemberg, the current options for legally secure data transfers are extremely limited:
+With the discontinuation of Privacy Shield, a legally compliant exchange of sensitive data between Europe and the USA was in principle possible via the standard contractual clauses or Binding Corporate Rules (BCR).
+However, some challenges had to be overcome during implementation.
+For example, the ECJ emphasized in its ruling that the data exporter bears the responsibility for verifying the level of protection.
+Accordingly, personal data in a third country must essentially enjoy an equivalent level of protection as under the GDPR.
+Otherwise, guarantees would have to be implemented via additional security mechanisms according to Art.
+46 GDPR.

-One particular impediment to GDPR-compliant standard contractual clauses with U.S. companies is the CLOUD Act (Clarifying Lawful Overseas Use of Data Act) signed into law in March 2018.
-The U.S. law requires American internet companies and IT service providers to permit U.S. authorities to access stored data even if the data is not stored in the U.S. This means that internationally operating American companies are de facto compelled to hand over data if requested to do so by U.S. authorities.
+A particular barrier to GDPR-compliant standard contractual clauses with U.S. companies is the CLOUD Act signed in March 2018 (Clarifying Lawful Overseas Use of Data Act).
+The U.S. law obliges U.S. Internet companies and IT service providers to grant U.S. authorities access to stored data even if the storage does not take place in the United States.
+In effect, this means that internationally operating US companies are obliged to hand over data if requested to do so by US authorities.